 All use cases are different, and the deployment methodologies need to be different in order to accommodate them all.

 I could name dozens of organizations where, apart from building the models, the chief task was figuring out how to fit their new models into their old process for deploying models.
-Other organizations have come asking for “the way” to deploy prediction models into production.
-My answer to them all is that there is no single method for deploying predictive models that will work in every situation.
+Other organizations have come asking for “the way” to deploy machine learning models into production.
+My answer to them all is that there is no single method for deploying models that will work in every situation.
 All use cases are different, and the deployment methodologies need to be different in order to accommodate them all.

 For instance, suppose a credit card provider wants to block fraudulent transaction in real-time at the point of sale.
 That AI system needs to be able to handle a large quantity of transactions in real time from a variety of different sources and score those transactions very quickly in order to return a go-no-go response.
 That system will also likely need close monitoring to identify new types of fraud, customers that are adversely impacted, and so on.